 - Create an imaginary circle, about 5 cm / 2 inches diametre in the centre and using a sharp knife make 6 -8 cuts.

-- Fold each piece of dough around the centre.
+- Fold each piece of dough around the centre, brushing each folded piece with olive oil or melted butter.

 - Take each piece of dough and roll out again making a round phyllo around 18 cm.